Setting up Vim for React development

 gofmt does for Go.

-Having Prettier run each time you save a file is surprisingly satisfying: you basically never have to think about formatting again.
-After using it for a couple hours, I even realized my way of writing was a bit different: I was just typing unformatted code and trusting Prettier to make it look good.
-This is the killer feature: you get to focus on what your code does, not how it’s written.
+Having Prettier run each time that you save a file is surprisingly satisfying: you’ll basically never have to think about formatting again.
+After using it for a couple hours, I even realized my way of writing was a bit different: I was just typing unformatted code, and trusting Prettier to make it look good.
+That’s its killer feature: you get to focus on what your code does, not how it’s written.

 Once again, this will be useful for all your JS projects, not just React ones, so let’s get the setup going:

 First, let’s install prettier:

 Now, you should be able to run

 eslint --fix src/App.js, and

 Good, now let’s make that happen in vim each time you save a file.
 A naive way of doing this would just be to set an autocommand to run ESLint, but that would have the downside of being synchronous.